chromalock/TI-32/README.md

 # TI-32

-A mod for TI-84 Plus C Silver Edition calculators to give them internet access and add other features, like test mode breakout and camera support
+A mod for TI-84 calculators with a link port (I/O) to give them internet access and add other features, like test mode breakout and camera support

 ![built pcb](./pcb/built.png)